ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - if an error happens over and over, you should have a special queue/log to alert someone so it can be dealt with

 ### caching and content delivery networks
+- Redis is a very fast cache
+- you use the StackExchange.Redis package
+- you use the connection string from your Redis Azure resource
+-

 ### monitoring and logging